ZanderUF/MSR_1D/README.md

 Modified point kinetics solver for MSR reactor transient calculations.
 Uses a 1D discontinous Galerkin approach for discretizing the temperature and fluid dyanmics equations.

 ## Building
-To build from the source code all that is needed is a fortran compiler.
-For instance [gfortran](https://gcc.gnu.org/wiki/GFortran)
-A makefile is used to build the executable.
+Requires LAPACK to be built.
+See [lapack-3.8.0](lapack-3.8.0) for details on how to build To build the source code all that is needed is a fortran compiler.
+For instance [gfortran](https://gcc.gnu.org/wiki/GFortran) A makefile is used to build the executable.
 The makefile assumes you have gfortran in your path
 ```
 cd src